ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 <details open>

-<summary>Welcome 2018-03-09 ~ R11.12</summary>
+<summary>Welcome 2018-03-09 ~ R11.12.4</summary>

-This release is a stable version release candidate.
-If this release is considered good, then development will continue on a fresh cade base.
-This means that you will be able to use this release for work without worrying too much that the programmers might do something awful over night.
+This release is the stable version release.
+Further development will continue on a fresh cade base.
+You may use this release for work without worrying too much that the programmers might do something awful with the code over night. ;-)

-R11.12.1

-* Add eye.png to REP/Reports
+R11.12.4

+* Reorganize footer links
+* Drop default files feature for now
+* Update the various text files
+* Fix some Unicode as image issues

 R11.12.3

 * Add 'Support, Issues, Wish List & Wanted' page with link in main menu footer
 	* Closes: 2018-03-08 ~ Start an Issues menu item

+R11.12.1

+* Add eye.png to REP/Reports

+R11.12.0

 APP ~ Main application module